A variety of benefits are available to student members of the American Society of Mammalogists. These include the following:

 Preparing a written report on the internship experience.

-Applicants are not required to be ASM members at the time of application but, if selected, must join the Society prior to starting the internship.
+Applicants are not required to be ASM members at the time of application but, if selected, must join ASM before starting the internship.

-All application materials must be received by 1 May 2008 and should be sent to Dr. Alicia V. Linzey, Evaluation Committee Chair, 148 Double Brook Dr., Weaverville, NC 28787.
+All application materials must be received by 1 May 2009 and should be sent to Dr. Alicia V. Linzey, Evaluation Committee Chair, 148 Double Brook Drive, Weaverville, NC 28787.
 Questions about the award can be addressed to Dr. Linzey at email@example.com.